 Number 20 in our Most Expensive Jewelry Pieces list, this is a Broch from Francois Kramer, approximately from the year 1855.
 Originally, This was designed as an old mine and old European-cut diamond openwork sculpt bow.
 Napoleon III had it manufactured for his wife Empress Eugenie.
 Henri Loyrette, the President of the Louvre, organized a private sale with Christie’s New York in order to bring this piece of historical jewelry back to its homeland of France on April 22, 2008.

 These drop earrings aren’t so appealing only because of their hefty price tag.
 Therefore, they are highly valuable and were manufactured for the use of A-list Hollywood superstars.
-With 60 carats and 4 diamonds, they come with a crested platinum set which can only be seen with a close inspection.
+With 60 Carat and 4 diamonds, they come with a crest platinum set which can only be seen with a close inspection.

 With an 8.19 Carat heart-shaped diamond centerpiece, the owner of this highly valued necklace remains anonymous.

 It has an estimated price of $1,828,224.
 It’s been held by England’s first female ruler Queen Mary and is still considered to be one of the world’s absolute Most Expensive Jewelry Pieces that include a Diamond Riviere.
 It was crafted from 34 old cut authentic diamonds set in gold & silver and was given as a gift by the Queen to her granddaughter Princess Margaret.